-Judging by its ingredients alone, Wysong Epigen looks like an above-average dry dog food.
+Judging by its ingredients alone, Wysong Epigen Dog Food looks like an above-average dry product.

-Even when you consider the notable protein-boosting effect of the vegetable protein, this looks like the profile of a kibble containing an abundance of meat.
+Even when you consider the protein-boosting effect of the potato protein and chia seed, this looks like the profile of a kibble containing an abundance of meat.

 By the way, what impresses us most here isn’t the extraordinary protein content of these products.
 It’s actually the unique process Wysong uses to avoid the starchy binders normally required for making any kibble.